Botanical prospecting for uranium: Indicator plant species

 The third method looks for concentrations of indicator plant species in an area of interest.
 Some uranium ore bodies contain higher concentrations of certain elements, such as selenium, than the surrounding host rock in which they are found.
 Certain plants that concentrate these elements act as indicator species for likely ore body locations.
 Mapping these plants provides information about areas in which further prospecting should be done.
 For example, in areas such as the Colorado Plateau, various species of Astragalus are selenium concentrators (A. pattersoni, A. preussi, A. thompsonae).
 Other indicator plants for sulfur and calcium, such as Eriogonum inflatum and Oenothera caespitosa help to identify likely areas also, especially in conjunction with the selenium indicators.

-Other regions

-In areas outside the Colorado Plateau, such as in South Australia or Saskatchewan, Canada, other plants would naturally be used.